qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 ----

-No additional configuration is needed to run GDAL algorithms, since it is already incorporated to QGIS and algorithms can infere its configuration from it.
+No additional configuration is needed to run GDAL algorithms, since it is already incorporated to |qg| and algorithms can infere its configuration from it.

 Orfeo ToolBox
 -------------

-Orfeo ToolBox (OTB) algorithms can be run from QGIS if you have OTB installed in your system and you have configured QGIS properly, so it can find all necessary files (command-line tools and libraries).
+Orfeo ToolBox (OTB) algorithms can be run from |qg| if you have OTB installed in your system and you have configured |qg| properly, so it can find all necessary files (command-line tools and libraries).